codeandtheory/YComponentBrowser/README.md

 where the user needs to provide the following parameters:
 * The name of the category.
 * Model for the image to be displayed, which again includes:
-     * The title label for the image.
+     * The title for the image.
-     * model which is an image to be displayed.
+     * The image to display.
      * The detail label which is an optional parameter, allows a user to include additional details about the image if needed.
      * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details, and image to be         displayed vertically or horizontally.